DCN

 For the Future Education Model DCN Track, applicants must hold a baccalaureate degree in any area from an accredited four-year college or university and must have fulfilled the required prerequisites, or have graduated from an ACEND-accredited didactic program in dietetics and have not yet completed an internship.

-Graduate assistantships are not currently available.
+Graduate assistantships are currently available.

 Admission Requirements